WTTJ/welcome-ui/packages/UniversalLink/README.md

 ## Documentation

-See the [documentation](http://welcome-ui.com/components/universal-link) or [package source](https://github.com/WTTJ/welcome-ui/tree/v1.5.2/packages/UniversalLink) for more details.
+See the  [package source](https://github.com/WTTJ/welcome-ui/tree/v1.5.2/packages/UniversalLink) for more details.